 Corned beef is essentially beef brisket that’s soaked in a special salt and vinegar pickling brine before it’s cooked in a seasoned broth.
 Because of that special curing process, corned beef is extremely high in sodium.

-While a little bit of salt likely won’t harm your kitty—depending on your cat’s size and health history—eating too much salty food in one sitting can cause sodium ion poisoning.
+While a little bit of salt likely won’t harm your kitty — depending on your cat’s size and health history — eating too much salty food in one sitting can cause sodium ion poisoning.

-According to the Pet Poison Helpline, salt toxicity can be life threatening to dogs, cats, horses, cows, and birds.
+According to the Pet Poison Helpline, salt toxicity can be life threatening to cats, dogs, horses, cows, and birds.
 Eating too much salt may result in vomiting, diarrhea, lethargy, excessive thirst or urination, increased fluid retention, kidney damage, seizures, coma, or even death.

-Avoid The Garlic And Onions
+Avoid The Garlic & Onions

 Too Much Fat

-Finally, corned beef is quite high in fat compared what your pet is likely used to eating, so sharing your Saint Paddy’s Day dinner with your four-legged friend could give them some serious stomach issues.
+Finally, corned beef is quite high in fat compared to what your pet is likely used to eating, so sharing your Saint Paddy’s Day dinner with your four-legged friend could give them some serious stomach issues.

 Foods high in fat can cause bacterial overgrowth in your pet’s digestive system, which often results in diarrhea and vomiting.